ShorelineCrypto/cheetah_cpuminer/README.md

  - Download and run Cheetahcoin linux wallet first (command line or QT either one) from release page at: https://github.com/ShorelineCrypto/CheetahCoin/releases
- - At the same local linux machine, using the provided newenglandcoin example, modify rpc username password change the filename into 'newenglandcoin.conf' , run below command:
+ - At the same local linux machine, using the provided cheetahcoin example, modify rpc username password change the filename into 'cheetahcoin.conf' , run below command:
 ```
-            cp newenglandcoin.conf  ~/.newenglandcoin/
+            cp cheetahcoin.conf  ~/.cheetahcoin/
 ```
  -  Restart wallet.
 Fully sync the wallet to latest block.
 A full node of CHTA is required to allow Cheetah_Cpuminer to work.
  - run below command using the provided the bash shell script: